 Healthcare organizations are uniquely positioned to deliver quality healthcare employment experiences to Gen Z

-The oldest of this cohort, arriving on the heels of the millennial generation, are just now beginning to graduate from college, ready to launch their careers.
+The oldest of this cohort, arriving on the heels of the millennial generation, are graduating from college and are ready to launch their careers.
 They’re hungry for specific kinds of opportunities and healthcare organizations are uniquely positioned to deliver them.

-If, that is, health systems take time to understand what Generation Z truly wants from their workplace.
+That is, if health systems take time to understand what Generation Z truly wants from their workplace.

-This article dives into what the research reveals about Generation Z’s professional preferences.
-In it, leaders will find some promising trends that give healthcare organizations a distinct advantage in the battle for high-quality talent.
+Research from NRC Health reveals insightful information about Generation Z’s professional preferences.
+In it, leaders will find some promising trends that can give healthcare organizations a distinct advantage in the battle for high-quality talent.

 Who is Generation Z?